dtissera/DTIToastCenter-Swift/README.md

 DTIToastCenter-Swift
 ====================

-A toast center for displaying quick toast to the user written in full swift.
-Toasts are displayed with great animation.
+A toast center inspired from TKAlertCenter (tapku library) for displaying quick toast to the user written in full swift with great animation.
-Toasts are bounded to keyWindow, handle screen rotation and resize/move when keyboard is shown/hidden.
+> Toasts are bounded to keyWindow to handle screen rotation and resize/move when keyboard is shown/hidden.

-Center is inspired from Takpku library
-Center can be called from both swift or objc project.
+- [x] Center can be called from both swift or objc project.
-Some functionnalities have been inspired from TKAlertCenter (tapku library) This component require **Xcode6.1** to compile.
+- [x] This component require **Xcode6.1** to compile.

 <img src="Shots/toastcenter.gif"/> &nbsp;